rui-zhang-ocean/RSKtools/README.md

 * Write to `support@rbr-global.com` if you need help

 ## Changes
+* Version 2.0.0 (2017-07-07)
+    - All optional input arguments are name-value pair
+    - Rename burstdata field to burstData
+    - Add post-processing functions
+    - Add 2D plotting function
+    - RSKplotprofiles contains a subplot for each channel
+    - Add optional channel input and image or line object output to plotting function
+    - Relocate profiling data from the profiles field to the data field
+    - Add RSKderivevelocity function

 * Version 1.5.3 (2017-06-07)
     - Use atmospheric pressure in database if available
     - Improve channel table reading by using instrumentChannels